How to analyse qualitative data with a thematic analysis - thematic map analysis

 How to do it:

-- Transcribe the data (bring the audio recording into a written form).
+1. Transcribe the data (bring the audio recording into a written form).

-- Start coding – Read the data again, section by section.
+3. Start coding – Read the data again, section by section.
 Have your research question in sight.
 Now, start thinking of reoccurring concepts.
-Mark the relevant thought patterns in the transcript and add a note with the dedicated keyword / or keyphrase next to each pattern.
-Keywords / keyphrases are representative for a pattern.
+Mark the relevant thought patterns in the transcript.
+Next, add a note with the dedicated keyword / or key phrase next to each pattern.
+Keywords / key phrases are representative for a pattern.
 On paper phrases could be highlighted with a text marker and the keyword note could be added on the margin.
 Adding the keyword on the margin will make it easier to scan through the keywords and refine them.
-Different colours help to distinguish groups or keywords.
+Use different colours to distinguish groups or keywords.
 You could also mark the text, cut it out, and then put all text snippets from one keyword on a heap.
-In a text editor, similarly, phrases can be marked in the text and keywords can be added as, e.g., comment.
-If you apply a visual approach start writing all keywords on a paper, initially, this will be unsorted.
-Try to place related keywords together in the next revision.
+Similarly, in a text editor phrases can be marked in the text and keywords can be added as, e.g., comment.
+If you apply a visual approach, start writing all keywords on a paper, initially, this will be unsorted.
+Try to place related keywords together in the next revision.Thematic map analysis: Thematic map at the beginning of the analysis process

-- Check the theme's names - Check that each theme is named clearly, is representative of the data, is related to the research question, and that sub-themes and main themes fit together.
+5. Check the theme’s names – Check that each theme is named clearly, is representative of the data, is related to the research question, and that sub-themes and main themes fit together.

 If you have trouble identifying themes, have a look in this video.
 It is from Victoria Clarke.
-Check this video from Graham Gibbs if you want to improve your coding ability (assigning keywords / keyphrases to text segments).
+Check this video from Graham Gibbs if you want to improve your coding ability (assigning keywords / key phrases to text segments).

 More information: